School Newsletter - Week 3 Term 1- 2025

 Concussion - Important information

 If your child has experienced concussion, it is important that you follow recommended medical advice.
-Returning to school can be a graduated approach wit the aim of increasing tolerance to a full day, the same situation could occur with sport.
+Returning to school can be a graduated approach with the aim of increasing tolerance to a full day, the same situation could occur with sport.
 It is always important to check with your doctor and seek medical treatment after a child sustains a concussion.

 It is important to inform the school if your child has sustained a concussion outside of the school setting so we can monitor for ongoing symptoms and adapt activities if required.